 11 What opportunities will there be for me to discuss my child’s attainment and achievement?
 How will I know how well my child is progressing?

-- SEN reviews take place three times per year and parents will be invited to attend.
-Parent’s evenings also take place in term 2 and term 4 with a drop in session in term 6 to discuss progress and attainment
+- SEND reviews take place three times per year and parents will be invited to attend.
+Parent’s evenings also take place in term 2 and term 4 with a drop in session in term 6 to discuss progress and attainment.

-- If further meetings are appropriate these can be arranged with the SENDCo (Mrs Clark)
+- If further meetings are appropriate these can be arranged with the SENDCo (Mrs Christina Horton)

 If at any time you become concerned about the progress your child is making please do not hesitate to contact the class teacher or the school SENDCo who will be happy to discuss this with you.